 This is a guest blog post by Optimising, the leading Melbourne SEO agency.
 They’ll give you some fantastic tips on how to migrate your site without hurting your SEO rankings.
 Enjoy!

-So you’ve made the decision to move your site to the Shopify platform, but perhaps you’re asking yourselves - now what?
+So you’ve made the decision to move your site to the Shopify or Shopify Plus platform, but perhaps you’re asking yourselves - now what?
 In this blog, we’re going to discuss the importance of a good site migration and how you can cover your SEO bases.

 A site migration is a little bit like getting a haircut.
 You want to plan and discuss what length your hair is getting cut to before you take out the scissors.

 Too often we get contacted by someone who has attempted to migrate their site themselves, only to run into completely avoidable problems, (i.e. organic rankings plummeting)!
 If only they had come to us for assistance instead of attempting to DIY their move.

 It’s much harder to fix a bad haircut after you’ve already started cutting.
 This is why we’re going to discuss some easy tasks you can do prior to clicking go on your site transition.